Questions about Maoism and Leading Light Communism

 Leading Light raises the slogan “Revolution in the Third World, Resistance in the First World.”
 First World comrades have a duty to do everything they can to support the Global People’s War of the Leading Light, especially in the Third World.
 They also have a duty to create resistance in the First World.
 They have a duty to gain resources.
 They have a duty to undermine the Empire.
 They have a duty to subvert and weaken the First World.
 First World comrades have the same duty to serve the people, to live and die for the people, as Third World comrades.
 We do not abandon revolution in the First World, we just recognize that it is not possible in the foreseeable future.
 To conquer the First World, we must first liberate the Third World.
 Thus, as Lin Biao said, the world revolution proceeds from the global countryside to the global city.

-4. The indigenous, black, and other ethnic minorities in the First World are enemy of Third World?
+4. Are the indigenous, black, and other ethnic minorities in the First World enemies of the Third World?

 It is important to realize that not all minorities/nationalities are the same.
 For example, Asians within the United States have higher incomes than whites.
 And, the Asian community is not homogeneous.
 There are Chinese, Japanese, Vietnamese, Laotians, Hmong, Filipinos, Malaysians, Indonesians, Koreans, and many other Asian populations in the United States.
 There are great differences that exist.
 For example, Japanese will be richer than Laotians.
 Similarly, there is a great many differences between the many indigenous peoples.
 There are also differences between black communities.
 Some black communities are much better off than others.
 Similarly, this is true of Chicanos, Mexicans, and other Latinos.
 Cubans are better off than Salvadorans in the United States.
 There a great many differences between different populations.
 And there is variety within the populations.
 Even though there is great variation, on the whole, most of these populations are part of the First World.
 Even though their standard of living is often less than the white population in the United States, it is still First World.
 On the whole, these are still First World populations.
 Even so, there are some Third World pockets within First World countries.
 Some indigenous populations in the United States, and some aboriginal populations in Australia, can be considered Third World.
 There are small pockets of very poor white people also.
 However, all these populations tend to be too small, fragmented, isolated, and dynamic to serve as reliable social bases for revolution.
 There might be some exceptions, but this is the general rule.
 Leading Light’s line is not that there is no proletariat in the First World countries.
 Rather, we say, there is no significant proletariat in the First World countries.